 Docker Compose

 The quickest way to get started is to edit and run the following Docker Compose file.
-It will create and run two containers, one for the Time Series Historian and one for a Collector.
+It will create and run two containers, one for the Time Series Historian and one for a Collector as well as create Volumes (backups) of the most necessary files related to data, logs, settings, and configuration.

 - Create a "docker-compose.yml" file with the following contents: